Frequently Asked Questions

 Can you help me recycle at my event?

-Provided you give us enough notice, yes.
-We loan out small bins for glass collection with 2-3 weeks minimum notice.
+Chances are good!
+We loan out small bins for glass collection with 2-3 weeks minimum notice in the Kansas City region, and we are expanding our event offerings soon to our other regions.
 For major events, please contact us at least 2 months prior to the event to discuss needs.
 E-mail us at info@rippleglass.com with the details!

 Do you offer tours?